Newsletter for parents and carers of, and professionals working with, children and young people with SEND.

 - We are an inclusive school that holds a child’s emotional development as a priority.
 Developing a young person’s emotional well being is key to developing a positive attitude to academic learning as well as developing the skills to manage a variety of social challenges confidently.

-- Any additional staff working with vulnerable children requiring support during the school day will work under the direction of the SENCo/class teacher and SLT.
+- Any additional staff working with vulnerable children requiring support during the school day will work under the direction of the SENDco/Pastoral Manager /class teacher and SLT.

-- We have a Play Therapist who visits Carr Head one afternoon a week and works with designated children, providing emotional support whilst allowing children to talk and explore their problems or concerns safely.
+- Our Pastoral Manager works with designated children, providing emotional support whilst allowing children to talk and explore their problems or concerns safely.

 How does the school manage the administration of medicines?

-- On a day-to-day basis, the administrative staff generally oversee the administration of any medicines.
+- On a day-to-day basis, a member of the Senior Leadership Team will oversee the administration of any medicines.
 Another member of staff will always witness any administration

 - As a staff, we have regular training and updates on conditions and medication affecting individual children, so that all staff are able to manage medical situations